 - Agree a timescale with you for keeping you informed of the progress of your case

-- Contact you before we close the case.
+- Contact you before we close the case

 We aim to deal appropriately with all cases to resolve them at the earliest opportunity.
+The length of time this can take varies depending on the nature of the case and whether we need to involve other authorities.

 Where ASB is criminal, we will immediately involve the police and advise you to cooperate with their investigation.
 We will support and work with them, and our own actions will be guided by their findings and outcome.